aws/aws-cli/awscli/examples/ec2/describe-instances.rst

   aws ec2 describe-instances --instance-id i-1234567890abcdef0 --query 'Reservations[*].Instances[*].[ImageId,Tags[*]]'

-**To describe all instances, and return all instance IDs and AMI IDs, but only show the tag value where the tag key is “Application”.**
+**To describe all instances, and return all instance IDs and AMI IDs, but only show the tag value where the tag key is "Application".**

 Command::